uikit/uikit-site/docs/pages/filter.md

 A filter is often applied to a [Masonry](grid.md#masonry) grid.
 The filter transitions works perfect with any kind of layout.
 No matter how they are positioned.
 It works even with the [Parallax](grid.md#parallax) option from the grid.

-Here is comprehensive example with a masonry grid.
+Here is a comprehensive example with a masonry grid.

 ```example
 <div uk-filter="target: .js-filter">